 Skyhawk Soccer | Leslie Gillies - Associate Head Coach

-Leslie Gillies begins her second season as assistant head coach after serving as a full-time assistant coach at the University of Tennessee at Martin since 2010.
+Leslie Gillies begins her third season as assistant head coach after serving as a full-time assistant coach at the University of Tennessee at Martin since 2010.

-Gillies has been instrumental in building an impressive resume throughout her time at UT Martin as she led the Skyhawks to a piece of conference history in 2013.
+Gillies was instrumental in building UT Martin into a conference power as she helped lead the Skyhawks to a piece of conference history in 2013.
 The Skyhawks picked up their fourth consecutive OVC title, including two regular season and tournament championships, after rattling off an 8-2 record in conference play to win their second consecutive season crown.
 The Skyhawks became the first team in conference history to pull off such a streak.

 The Skyhawks saw five players take home six OVC awards, highlighted by three All-OVC first team selections for Mariah Klenke, Aoife Lennon and Hannah Fessenden while Alyssa Curtis earned second team honors.
 Lennon was joined by classmate Ellie Myrick as All-Newcomer selections.
 Three players took home All-Tournament honors as Lennon and Fessenden both joined Lucy Pater.
 As a whole, six Skyhawks took home either All-OVC or All-OVC Tournament accolades in 2013.

 In 2012, Gillies was part of arguably the best season in Skyhawk soccer history.
 UT Martin cruised through its first-ever Ohio Valley Conference regular season championship on its way to a 13-6-3 overall record.
 For the second straight season, UT Martin advanced to the NCAA Tournament, where it battled against Southeastern Conference power Kentucky before falling 1-0 in overtime.
 The Skyhawks' .659 season winning percentage ranks first in school history.